bitcoin-api/bitcoin-api-full-stack/README.md

 Now that we've got our Bitcoin-Api backend Bitcoin node server up and running, let's go over how to do a super fast Giraffe Lick Leaf (GLL) deployment to instantly update your backend NodeJS services!

-First in your Linux server at `/[Linux user home path]/treeDeploy/giraffeDeploy/tree`, run:
+First, in your Linux server at `/[Linux user home path]/treeDeploy/giraffeDeploy/tree`, run:
 ```
 node WaterTree
 ```